open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 }
 ```

-Then, a `EvenSpreadSelector` will be implemented as follows to select n clusters.
+Then, a `EvenSpreadSelector` will run the following steps n times to select n clusters:

-1 sort the spread policies by their weight in descending order
-2 `selectedCount := make(map[string]map[string]int) // topology key -> { topology -> selected cluster count }`

-3 iterate over the sorted spread policies, for each one as `curPolicy`:
-⇥3.1 `selectedCount[curPolicy.topologyKey] := make(map[string]int)`
-⇥3.2 iterate over the available clusters, for each one as `curCluster`:
-⇥⇥3.2.1 `selectedCount[curPolicy.topologyKey][curCluster.labelOrClaims[curPolicy.topologyKey]] = 0`

-4 `resultClusterSet := {}`
-5 iterate n iterations, where n is the required number of clusters:

-// **STEP 1: exclude the clusters whose selection would cause the violation to `maxSkew`**
+1. Exclude the clusters whose selection would cause the violation to `maxSkew`.
-⇥5.1 iterate over the sorted spread policies, for each one (as `curPolicy`) that contains a `maxSkew` field:
-⇥⇥5.1.1 iterate over the cluster candidates for each one (as `curCluster`), exclude it temporarily (for the current loop of 5.) if the selection of it would cause the violation to `maxSkew`
-⇥⇥5.1.2 if the candidate cluster set is empty, report an error and return

-// **STEP 2: calculate the spread score of each cluster according to the current skewness**
+2. Calculate the spread score of each cluster according to the current skewness.
-⇥5.2 `clusterSpreadScores := make(map[Cluster]uint64)`
-⇥5.3 iterate over the sorted spread policies, for each one as `curPolicy`:
-⇥⇥5.3.1 `curSelectedCount := selectedCount[curPolicy.topologyKey]`
-⇥⇥5.3.2 `minSelectedCount := min{ values in curSelectedCount }`
-⇥⇥5.3.3 iterate over the available clusters, for each one as `curCluster`:
-⇥⇥⇥5.3.3.1 `clusterSpreadScores[curCluster] <<= 1`
-⇥⇥⇥5.3.3.2 `if curSelectedCount[curCluster.labelOrClaims[curPolicy.topologyKey]] == minSelectedCount: clusterSpreadScores[curCluster] += 1`
-⇥5.4 normalize the scores in `clusterSpreadScores` to [0, 100]

-// **STEP 3: sum the spread scores and the scores from Prioritizers, and select the cluster with highest final score**
+3. sum the spread scores and the scores from Prioritizers, and select the cluster with highest final score.
-⇥5.5 calculate final score of each `curCluster` by `clusterSpreadScores[curCluster]` * the weight of spread policy in prioritizerPolicy + the score of `curCluster` from the Prioritizer phase, and pick the cluster (as `pickedCluster`) with the highest final score
-⇥5.6 `resultClusterSet.add(pickedCluster)`, exclude the `pickedCluster` from cluster candidates permanently, and update `selectedCount`

-6 return `resultClusterSet`

 ### Graduation Criteria